henriqueleite42/anvil/README.md

 - Documentation tool:
   - Were data is used across your whole system and projects
-  - If data is condidential / has any legal protection
+  - If data is confidential / has any legal protection
   - Which services and domains depends on each other
-  - Which events and routes does a service has, so you can subiscrive to them without having to communicate with the owner team, making process faster
+  - Which events and routes does a service has, so you can subscribe to them without having to communicate with the owner team, making process faster
 - Code generation tool:
   - Define your own project pattern and generate projects on your own way
   - Ensure that developers follow a specific pattern
   - Keep dependencies updated across all your projects
-  - Ensure that best practicies / your practices are beign followed
+  - Ensure that best practices / your practices are begin followed
   - Automatic integrate observability tools, logging, anything you want, on your projects, by default
-  - Ensure standards on variable names, event names and patterns, folder structe and project architecture
+  - Ensure standards on variable names, event names and patterns, folder structure and project architecture
 - Refactoring tool:
   - Want to refactor an old project in a new language / pattern?
-Use the same schema, a different generator, and you only have to copy-paste / do smll adjusts on the business logic.
-Decrease the refactoring time by an imensurable amount of time.
+Use the same schema, a different generator, and you only have to copy-paste / do small adjusts on the business logic.
+Decrease the refactoring time by an immensurable amount of time.
   - Test the same project on different languages and architectures, to see which one is the best.
 Use one schema, different generators, and generate the same API in multiple languages in a fraction of the time that it would took.

-Anvil allows you to write once, document and generate everywere.
+Anvil allows you to write once, document and generate everywhere.
 Once that you have your schema defined, a lot of doors opens to you.

 ## What INS'T Anvil